makupi/image-resizer/README.md

 }
 ```
 `twitchEmotes` and `subBadges` are the default configurations.
 Each key has an object with the `sizes` as an array of intergers and two strings with `inputFolder` and `outputFolder`.
+The `config` part is mostly for the `filter` method for downsampling.
+Supported here are the following
+- `lanczos`
+- `bicubic`
+- `bilinear`

+Usually you'd want to use either `lanczos` or `bicubic`.
+In addition to that there are 4 new `experimental` options.
+These apply filters __after__ downsampling.
+The two that might improve the image are `sharper` and `detail`, please try these before actually using.
+Simply set them to `true` to activate and `false` to deactivate.

 ## Usage